TaitoUnited/full-stack-template/PROJECT.md

 * **Personally identifiable information (PII):** Data that can be used to uniquely identify a person like name, e-mail address, social-security number, or *anything directly connected to these identifiers such as purchase history*.
 * **Special category data (extra-sensitive PII):** For example medical/health information, religion, sexual orientation, or any information on/collected from a minor.
 * **Transparency:** TODO
 * **Data controller:** The entity that determines the purposes, conditions and means of the processing of personal data.
+TODO e.g. data owner/administrator
 * **Data processor:** The entity that processes data on behalf of the Data Controller.
+TODO technical viewpoint e.g. hosting
+* **Data Protection Officer:** TODO

 #### Documentation